You are here

 - Whores of Babylon: Catholicism, Gender, and Seventeenth-Century Print Culture.
 Ithaca: Cornell U, 1999; paperback U of Notre Dame P, 2005.

-- Five plays for the New Pelican Shakespeare (As You Like It, Timon of Athens, Comedy of Errors, Richard II, and Winter's Tale)
+- Five plays for the New Pelican Shakespeare (Richard II, As You Like It, Winter's Tale, Comedy of Errors, and Timon of Athens, recently reissued with new covers, below)

 - The Taming of the Shrew: Texts and Contexts.
 Boston: Bedford Books, 1996.